Jewellery Guides

 6. Find an 'underweight' diamond

-See if you can find a diamond just shy of the carat mark - they're hard to find but can make you great savings.
-Diamond prices jump at the carat - a 0.99ct diamond will cost less than a 1ct diamond, but the difference in size will be negligible.
-The same applies to diamonds just under 2ct, 3ct and so on.
-You may even notice big price differences between, say, a 1.49ct diamond and a 1.50ct diamond.
+See if you can find a diamond just shy of the carat mark – they're hard to find but can make you great savings.
+Diamond prices jump at the carat – a 0.99 carat diamond will cost less than a 1 carat diamond, but the difference in size will be negligible.
+The same applies to diamonds just under 2 carat, 3 carat and so on.
+You may even notice big price differences between, say, a 1.49 carat diamond and a 1.50 carat diamond.
+Read our Engagement ring carat size guide.

 7. Save thousands with a lab grown diamond

 The best way to save significant savings is choosing a lab grown diamond.
-Compare an identical natural and lab diamond, and you could notice hundreds if not thousands between the prices.
-A top quality 1ct natural diamond is likely to cost you upwards of £10,000 - you'd be looking at a little under £2,000 for an identical diamond that's been grown in a laboratory (accurate at the time of writing, please note diamond prices fluctuate).
+Compare an identical natural and lab diamond, and you can notice hundreds, if not thousands, between the prices.
+A top quality 1 carat natural diamond is likely to cost you upwards of £10,000 – you'd be looking at a little under £2,000 for an identical diamond that's been grown in a laboratory (accurate at the time of writing; please note diamond prices fluctuate).

 With your budget in mind, take a look at the carat weight you could achieve with a natural vs lab diamond.
-The lab diamond will be considerably bigger so may strike you as the better investment!
+The lab diamond will be considerably bigger, so it may strike you as the better investment!

 8. Choose a solitaire ring

 A solitaire engagement ring is very simple, refined and incredibly timeless.
-Because there are no extra diamond embellishments, a solitaire ring setting is by far the least expensive and means you can dedicate more of your budget to the central diamond.
+Because there are no extra diamond embellishments, a solitaire ring setting is by far the least expensive, which means you can dedicate more of your budget to the central diamond.

 9. Choose less diamond coverage on the band